 They are microwave safe (and yes, we have used ourselves there…we did reheat this meal last night) and I have thrown in the dishwasher 7 days this week with no chips or cracks as of yet.

 I also think they make the meals look pretty.

 But if you plan on reheating, you may want to add more of the sausage on the front end.
-Maybe 2 packages of sausage is better.
+Maybe 2 packages of sausage are better.

-I also think you could add some lean hamburger meat if you wanted or even substitute the sausage for hamburger.
+I also think you could add some lean ground beef if you wanted or even use ground sausage.